 A fun-filled day of education and enjoyment of the arts & sciences

-TENTATIVE DATE: SATURDAY, NOVEMBER 15, 2025, 8:30am – 6:00pm
+SATURDAY, NOVEMBER 15, 2025, 8:30am – 6:00pm

 Lake Villa Township Community Center